A practical guide to building an effective AI strategy

-Ensuring that AI adds value to your organization requires a strategic approach.
-Like many digital transformation initiatives, this means shifting the conversation from โHow soon can we start?โ to โWhat should we consider?โ
+Ensuring that AI adds value to your organization requires an AI strategy.
+Like many AI transformation initiatives, this means shifting the conversation from “How soon can we start?” to “What should we consider?”

 - identify your AI priorities

-- create an action plan to guide your company through the complexities of building an effective AI adoption strategy.
+- create a roadmap to guide your company through the complexities of building an effective AI adoption strategy

-Finding a starting point involves assessing how AI fits into your existing digital strategy.
-In our 2023 research, 39% of enterprises cited AI as a top initiative in the coming year, more than any other initiative.
+Finding a starting point involves assessing how an AI strategy fits into your existing digital strategy.
+In our 2024 research report, 39% of enterprises cited AI as a top initiative, more than any other initiative.

 Interestingly, smaller companies cited AI as a greater focus area than their larger counterparts with 10,000+ employees, which were more heavily focused on initiatives like cloud migration, user experience, and modernizing their customer-facing products.
 Just 22% of companies with 10,000+ employees cited AI/RPA as a core focus.